 DivaCup recommends the size 2 cup for anyone over 30 years old or who has given birth (either vaginally or by Cesarean section, no matter their age).
 For all others, they recommend the size 1 cup.

 Lunette bases their size recommendations primarily on flow, so that users with a light to moderate flow would typically use size 1, and users with a normal to heavy flow would use size 2.
 They do encourage users to consider a variety of other factors as well, though, such as age, anatomy, and cervix location.
-(A more complex guide to choosing the right size Lunette cup can be found at Detailed Menstrual Cup Sizing Guide).
+(A more complex guide to choosing the right size Lunette cup can be found at Menstruation Cup – What Size is for You?).

 Tara: I initially purchased a size 2 DivaCup, and was provided a size 2 Lunette cup for review.
 After experiencing leaks and problems with both cups I tried a size 1 Lunette cup, and had greater success with that.